mjbradvica/SimpleDomain/README.md

 SimpleDomain supports any version of .NET that allows for C# 9.0 and above.
 This currently includes NET5, NET6, NET7, and NET8.

-NetStandard 2.1 is not supported.
+> NetStandard 2.1 is not supported.
+This is due to a design decision to use the "init" keyword for properties.

 ## Dependencies